Abdul-majid-ashrafi/serverless-hello-world/README.md

-# serverless-hello-world

-saylani-theory-batch-4.1
-use for any one its simple code of html 5 cahapter 6 just clone..

 # Starting serverless:
-***

 I’m going to assume you have an AWS account and credentials.
 If not, handle that now.
 You have to create a folder in your users directory in  C-drive  and you have to create a folder called .aws